RichardD31415/Reactive.js/README.md

 ## Reactive:

-To create a Reactive object, call the Reactive function with an initial state value:
+To create a Reactive object, call the Reactive function with an initial value:

 ```
 const reactive = Reactive("initial state");